Hundreds of Nigerian schoolgirls received mass abductions | ExBulletin

 In December, 344 students were abducted from Kankara Government Scientific High School in Katsina State.
 They were eventually released.

-Anietie Ewang, a Nigerian researcher at Human Rights Watch, noted the recent abductions and wrote on Twitter that strong action is required by authorities to reverse the flow and keep schools safe.
+Anietie Ewang, a Nigerian researcher at Human Rights Watch, noted the recent abductions and wrote on Twitter that “Strong action is required from the authorities to reverse the flow and keep schools safe.”

-Amnesty International also condemned the horrific attack, warning in a statement that the abducted girls were in serious danger of being harmed.
+Amnesty International also condemned the “horrific attack”, warning in a statement that “abducted girls are in serious danger of being harmed”.

 Teachers have been forced to flee to other states for protection and many children have had to drop out of school amid frequent violent attacks on communities, Amnesty said.